andyt530/py-az2tf/README.md

 ## This project has now been archived in favour of my new project [aws2tf](github.com/awsandy/aws2tf)

 ### The Feb.
-2020 release of the 2.0 azurerm provider would require a large anount of work to support going forwards and as I am no longer empolyed by Microsoft ....
+2020 release of the 2.0 azurerm provider would require some effort to support going forwards.
+And as I am no longer employed by Microsoft I can't relly justify spending my spare time supporting this tool.

 ---